An effective estimate for the sum of two cubes problem: Introduction

-Invoking the theory of height functions, Silverman\cite{c1} extended the idea of Mahler (Mordell, Pillai and Chowla\cite{c5}).
-This resulted in an improvement of the exponent from $1/4$ to $1/3$ and simplification of calculation as well.\\
+Invoking the theory of height functions, Silverman \cite{c1} extended the idea of Chowla and Mahler.
+This resulted in an improvement of the exponent to $1/3$ in (\ref{1}) and simplification of the calculations as well.
+Further in $2008$, Stewart \cite{c7} improved this exponent to $1/2$.
+Chowla, Mahler, Silverman, Stewart, all of their ideas connected this problem to the construction of elliptic curves of high rank, and it turns out that one can do much better if we restrict $f(x,y)$ to be $x^3+y^3$.